 As president, Simon has engaged Michigan State in a strategic and transformative journey to adapt the principles of the land-grant tradition to 21st-century challenges.
 She has expanded MSU’s reach in the state and around the world by focusing the university’s strengths on solutions that enhance and protect quality of life: clean and affordable energy, access to education, safe and plentiful food, and health care.
 She outlined these commitments and the philosophy driving them in her monograph, Embracing the World Grant Ideal: Affirming the Morrill Act for a Twenty-first-century Global Society.

 Simon’s key initiatives, particularly in economic development and international engagement, reflect her commitment to applying knowledge to benefit society and further the global common good.
 Simon is a member of the American Council on Education and the Council on Competitiveness, a nonpartisan, nongovernmental organization working to ensure U.S. prosperity.
 She serves as chair of the National Security Higher Education Advisory Board, a group of presidents and chancellors of several prominent U.S. universities that consults regularly with national agencies responsible for security, intelligence, and law enforcement.
 She is a member of the National Commission on Financing 21st Century Higher Education, a nonpartisan organization formed to explore policy proposals aimed at providing long-term sustainable finance models for U.S. higher education.
-As a past chair of the National Collegiate Athletic Association’s executive committee, the association’s overarching governing panel.
-Simon also is vice chair of the Association of American Universities, a group of 62 leading U.S. and Canadian research universities focused on issues of concern, including research funding, research and education policy, and graduate and undergraduate education.
+As a past chair of the National Collegiate Athletic Association Executive Committee, she now serves as an ex officio administrative committee member.
+She is also vice chair of the Association of American Universities.
+The AAU is a group of 62 leading U.S. and Canadian research universities focused on issues of concern, including research funding, research and education policy, and graduate and undergraduate education.